MyTransport SG

 Uncovering Pattern Outcomes of User Testing

-From the collected data, we found several patterns:
+Analysis of the collected data revealed several patterns:

 Looking Back at our Long Term Goal